-Impairment of goodwill: Impairment in the prior period related to goodwill associated with Shadforth, DKN and Bridges businesses due to termination of platform relationship with BT Portfolio Services Ltd (BT) and cessation of grandfathered commissions.
+Impairment of goodwill: Impairment in the prior period related to goodwill associated with Shadforth, DKN and Bridges businesses due to the termination of the platform relationship with BT Portfolio Services Ltd (BT) and cessation of grandfathered commissions.

 BT settlement income: One-off settlement revenue in connection with the termination of the platform relationship with BT in FY21.